-Services not covered by Medicare Not covered under any condition Covered only under specific condition Over-the-counter purchases Medicare doesn't cover Over-the- counter purchases.
-This plan may cover over-the-counter purchases if specified in the Chapter 4 Benefit Chart as a supplemental benefit.
-Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this plan.
-If the benefit is available you must utilize the contracted OTC provider, limitations and exclusions may apply.
-Wigs (even if needed due to a covered medical condition). \checkmark Providers who are prohibited from being covered under the Medicare program for any reason. ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific condition Worldwide Care Medicare generally doesn't cover health care while you're traveling outside the U.S. and its territories.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation (that Medicare does not cover such as trips to a physician's office) regardless of the member's condition.
+Medicare doesn't cover this service.
+This is considered excluded by statute or a benefit exclusion that is not covered under the Original Medicare program.
+This plan may cover Transportation if specified in the Chapter 4 Benefit Chart as a supplemental benefit.
+Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this MA plan.
+If the benefit is available you must use a provider who participates in our contracted Transportation network.
+Wigs (even if needed due to a covered medical condition) Not covered under any condition Worldwide care • Medicare generally doesn't cover health care while you're traveling outside the U.S. and its territories.
 There are some exceptions offered in limited circumstances as per Medicare guidelines.
 This plan may cover health care you get while traveling outside the U.S. if specified in the Chapter 4 Benefit Chart as a supplemental benefit.
 Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this MA plan.
 This benefit applies to travel outside the United States and its territories for less than six months.
 Members are responsible for all costs that exceed the benefit limitation as well as all costs to return to the service area.
 If benefit available, coverage is limited to amount noted on benefit summary per year for all covered services rendered outside the US or its territories.
-Prescription drugs you buy outside the U.S. \checkmark